Music of The Last of Us (video game): Legacy

 The Last of Us won Excellence in Musical Score at the 2014 SXSW Gaming Awards, and the soundtrack received nominations at the 10th British Academy Video Games Awards and Spike VGX 2013, and from Hardcore Gamer, IGN, and GameTrailers.
 The game's main theme was performed live at the 2012 Spike Video Game Awards in Culver City, California, on December 7, 2012.
 Music from The Last of Us was also performed live at The Last of Us: One Night Live in Santa Monica, California, on July 28, 2014.
 The event featured scenes from the game performed live by the actors, accompanied by the game's score, performed by Santaolalla and his band.
 The popularity of the game has led to numerous cover versions of the music being released by various artists, such as violinist Taylor Davis.
 Santaolalla adapted his music for the television adaptation of The Last of Us, which premiered in January 2023.
 In June, he performed music from the game at the Hollywood Bowl as part of The Game Awards 10-Year Concert.
+Music from the series was covered by the orchestra London Music Works in a 2026 album.